hernandezkj97/to-do-list/README.md

 # to-do-list
-a to-do list i made usin react
+a to-do list I made using React